oracle-devrel/cd3-automation-toolkit/docs/knownbehaviour.md

 **11.**

-When exporting groups (normal and dynamic) to terraform from IAM domains, post executing the *import_commands_groups.sh* script, the terraform shows the changes for matching rules and members.
-This is because currently those values are not getting imported to the tfstate.
+  - When exporting groups (normal and dynamic) from IAM domains, post executing the *import_commands_groups.sh* script, the plan shows changes for matching rules and members.
+This is because those values are not getting imported to the *state*.

-Please ignore this and proceed with terraform apply as it will not change anything in the OCI console for groups.
+    Ignore this and proceed with *apply* as it will not change anything in the OCI console for groups.

             # module.groups["default_CD3-Test-DG-Group"].oci_identity_domains_dynamic_resource_group.dynamic_group[0] will be updated in-place